AbdellahRAISSOUNI/Abdelilah-pins/docs/QUICK_START.md

 The PinGenerator application is now running locally with:
 - ✅ Complete landing page with hero, features, and CTAs
 - ✅ Working authentication system with session persistence
+- ✅ **Enhanced dashboard** with compact metric cards and modern grid layout
+- ✅ **Interactive notifications** with clickable dropdown and rich content
-- ✅ Comprehensive dashboard with 6 main sections
+- ✅ **Modern sidebar** with credit usage tracking and upgrade CTAs
 - ✅ Advanced post generation wizard with options
 - ✅ Professional post management with editor modal
 - ✅ Scheduled posts with calendar, timeline, and queue views
 - ✅ Interactive analytics dashboard with charts and insights
 - ✅ Complete settings management with 7 sections
 - ✅ Responsive design across all devices
-- ✅ Professional UI/UX with consistent theming
+- ✅ Professional UI/UX with consistent theming and hover animations
-- ✅ 50+ mock posts and realistic data simulation
+- ✅ 60+ mock posts and realistic data simulation
 - ✅ Comprehensive documentation and guides

 Ready to build something amazing! 🚀